News pages now updated

 New Community Forum

 Once you have filled in the short form to join, you can sign-in for the first time, and thereafter you will go straight to the latest news items.
 You have options to have just the subject line, or the first three lines, or the whole text.
-There is advertising (someone has to pay for this!) and you may find it better if you display the forum on your full screensize.
+There is advertising (someone has to pay for this!) and you may find it better if you display the forum on your full screen size.

-If you wish you can decide to have each new news-item sent to you to your Email address.
+If you wish you can decide to have each new news-item sent to you at your Email address.
 Note that news items are also repeated on this website if you find it easier, and you can still contact us with your comments.

 beyond the A27 and Durrington